Top 5 Google Ads Best Practices for 2025

 Eliminate poor-performing keywords and reduce your budget, but if your campaign is full of historical conversion data from your ideal customers, it’s worth seeing if Google Ads can attract more of them.

-Based on what you know about your audience, add Affinity and Custom segment targeting to your campaigns.
+Based on what you know about your audience, add Custom intent and In-market audiences to your campaigns.
 These options will allow you to reach people based on their interests, URLs they visited, and apps they’ve used.

-And yes, you can use Affinity targeting for your Search campaigns!
+And yes, you can use these for your Search campaigns to layer your targeting and make the results even better!

 Don’t auto-apply recommendations.